iRobot’s CEO defends Roomba home mapping as privacy concerns arise

 “iRobot has not formed any plans to sell the data,” Angle added in the followup.
 “We do hope to extract value from the information, but would only do so with the permission of our customers…But to be clear, this is only if you opt in.
 It is still unclear what –if any — actual ‘partnerships’ would be needed to make that happen.”

 Likely this early pushback will cause the company to reexamine any conversations that might already be underway.
-Angle goes on to explain that the company has been in active discussions with Amazon and Google about its on-going effort to add Alexa and Google Assistant functionality to the Roomba line.
+Angle goes on to explain that the company has been in active discussions with Amazon and Google about its ongoing effort to add Alexa and Google Assistant functionality to the Roomba line.
 “Getting that done required conversations,” he explained.
 “This is a dynamic space and we can’t really say more than that.”

 How exactly the opt-in will look to the end user remains to be seen — hopefully it will be more transparent than fine print at the bottom of some lengthy terms of service, detailing how and to whom data is sold.
 For the moment, it seems that the company may have gotten a bit ahead of itself in the discussion around the role the Roomba will play in the connected home.